SDFIdk/NTRIPmonitor/README.md

 > [!NOTE]
 > Saving your dashboard on the grafana webpage **does NOT** save it persistently.
 You must copy the changed dashboard code by going into settings -> JSON code in the respective dashboard, and copy it over to your local file.
 # Database
-The database utilizes the [timescaledb](https://docs.timescale.com/) extension to [PostgreSQL](https://www.postgresql.org/docs/).
+The database uses the [timescaledb](https://docs.timescale.com/) extension to [PostgreSQL](https://www.postgresql.org/docs/).
 We use the latest postgreSQL 14 version.
 ## Stored procedures
 Database interactions between the ingestion and timescaledb containers are executed using stored procedures.
 During ingestion the data is packed in JSON format and sent to a stored procedure in the database.
 The stored procedure handles the sorting and type setting of the packed data in the database.